Location: Building 247

 About us: We provide individualized care and services to our active duty, retired, and dependents at Vance Air Force Base.
 The clinic offers services from newborn to geriatrics.
 In addition to routine visits, there are nurse-run clinic hours for throat cultures, cough and congestion, blood pressure checks, urinary tract infections, dressing changes, and urine pregnancy tests.
 Types of procedures performed include wart and mole removal; skin biopsies; toenail removals; joint and burse injections and aspirations; intrauterine device insertion and removal; subdermal birth control implant insertion and removal; and pap examinations.

-About us: We’re dedicated to providing exceptional medical care to our flying population, special duty personnel and their family members, two years of age and older.
+About us: We’re dedicated to providing exceptional medical care to our flying population and special duty personnel.
 To schedule an acute, routine, wellness or flight physical, please call the appointment line.
 All flyer out-of-clinic visits must be reviewed by a flight surgeon within 24 hours.
 Please notify us of any off base care received phone or hand carry your medical notes to the front desk staff.
 If you need to schedule an occupational health exam, initial base clearance, or initial flying class physical or to speak with the patient advocate, please call the number above.

 Location: Building 810, Room 144